-With many years of experience as an oral and maxillofacial surgeon, Mr Stephen Gibbons has a number of special interests.
+With many years of experience as an oral and maxillofacial surgeon, Associate Professor Stephen Gibbons has a number of special interests.

-Oral and maxillofacial surgeon Mr Stephen Gibbons is one of our valuable team members at OMFS.
+Oral and maxillofacial surgeon Associate Professor Stephen Gibbons is one of our valuable team members at OMFS.
 Read on to find out more about his special interests, and how he may be able to help you.

 Corrective jaw surgery

-One of Mr Stephen Gibbons’ areas of expertise is corrective jaw surgery, including procedures for cleft lips and palate deformities.
+One of Associate Professor Stephen Gibbons’ areas of expertise is corrective jaw surgery, including procedures for cleft lips and palate deformities.
 Corrective jaw surgery, also known as orthognathic surgery, helps to improve a person’s ability to chew and speak.
 It also provides a wide range of aesthetic and functional benefits.

 Corrective jaw surgery generally involves cutting the bone in order to move the jaw in the required direction.
 Mr Gibbons is highly experienced in this form of surgery, and always makes sure that post-operative scars are minimal.
 He also uses small bone plates and screws to ensure that the jaws are positioned correctly and that they remain permanently in place.